iliberts/projects/Offset overlapping routes/README.md

 # Offset overlapping routes

-This web application provides an interactive map visualisation of bus routes with a focus on resolving the challenge of route overlaps.
-A common issue when displaying a route network map is that overlapping bus routes often obscure one another, making it difficult to distinguish individual lines.
-This app addresses that by dynamically splitting routes into segments based on where overlaps occur and offsetting only those overlapping segments.
-Notably, this is achieved 'on the fly' without altering the original route geometries (polylines), ensuring data integrity while greatly improving map clarity and usability.
+This web app explores a practical solution to a common issue in visualising a route network map: overlapping routes often obscure one another, making it difficult to distinguish individual lines.
+The app proposes a method to address that by dynamically splitting routes into segments based on where overlaps occur and offsetting only those overlapping segments.
+This is done 'on the fly', without altering the original route geometries (polylines), improving map readability while keeping the underlying data intact.

 Developed in TypeScript using React and React-Leaflet with PolylineOffset.